CGamesPlay/node-callable-instance/README.md

 // cloning using spread operator. (spread looses call signature so it is important to call makeCallable again) const cloned = Callable.makeCallable({...callableObject});

-// cloning using Callable.clone way (accepts only direct instance of Callable. e.g. made with makeCallable) const cloned2 = Callable.clone(callableObject);
+// cloning using Callable.clone (accepts only direct instance of Callable. e.g. made with makeCallable) const cloned2 = Callable.clone(callableObject);
 ```
 > **_NOTE:_**  Usage of custom method name is also supported.